alelx-09/youclipz-information/README.md

 - (30) imagemagick filters\ speed up or slow down video \ timeline editing

 3d rendering using python/povray
-- using pthon as the user can easily create unique 3d animations  similar to the video below https://youtu.be/ao-jKXu_s0M
+- using pthon as the user can easily create unique 3d animations  similar to the video in the link https://youtu.be/ao-jKXu_s0M

 2d animation tool using python and turtle